Dodecahedrane/DevOpsNotes/Cloud/Azure/Deploying Test Application.md

 It can take several minutes before the user data script runs, it is not immediately ran on VM created.

+### Image + User Data

-You can create an image with all the dependencies installed and just run the commands required to start the services in the user data.
+You can create an image ([[Azure VM Image Creation]]) with all the dependencies installed and just run the commands required to start the services in the user data.

 In the case of the web front end this would be